squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 Most log file analysis program are based on the entries in ''access.log''.

-[:Squid-2.6:Squid 2.6] allows the administrators to configure their logfile format with great flexibility previous version offered a much more limited functionality.
+[[Squid-2.6|Squid 2.6]] allows the administrators to configure their logfile format with great flexibility previous version offered a much more limited functionality.

-Previous versions allow to log accesses either in native logformat (default) or using the [http://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format http common logfile format] (CLF).
+Previous versions allow to log accesses either in native logformat (default) or using the [[http://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format|http common logfile format]] (CLF).
 The latter is enabled by specifying the ''emulate_httpd_log'' option in squid.conf.

 === The common log file format ===
-The [http://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format Common Logfile Format] is used by numerous HTTP servers.
+The [[http://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format|Common Logfile Format]] is used by numerous HTTP servers.
 This format consists of the following seven fields:

 {{{
 remotehost rfc931 authuser [date] "method URL" status bytes